-Modeling was conducted to evaluate the effectiveness of four cap configurations in meeting the RALs that apply to sediment in the intertidal portion RAA 27 (SMA 5) and within Recovery Category 2 and RAA 14/15/16 (SMA 12B), mostly within Recovery Category 1.
-Model-predicted concentrations more than the 100-year simulation period are provided in Figures I4-1a, I4-1b, I4-2a, and I4-2b.
-These figures show the model-predicted PCB concentrations within the cap over time.
-In addition to total PCB, the individual homologs that contribute to the total PCB concentration are shown.
+Modeling was conducted to evaluate the effectiveness of four cap configurations in meeting the RALs that apply to sediment in the intertidal portion RAA 27 (SMA 5) and within Recovery Category 2 and RAA 14/15/16 (SMA 12B), which is mostly within Recovery Category 1.
 Model-predicted concentrations for the 100-year simulation period were compared to the RALs to evaluate the performance of the cap, including whether concentrations were predicted to exceed the RALs (and if so, when).
-Model results indicate that total PCB concentrations are predicted to remain less than the RALs for more than 100 years for each cap area under the two seepage rates evaluated.
+Model results indicate that a 30-cm gravelly sand chemical isolation layer (with no amendment) is more than sufficient to maintain model-predicted total PCB concentrations less than the RALs for more than 100 years for each cap area under the two seepage rates evaluated.
+The chemical isolation layer configuration and model-predicted total PCB concentrations in the top 10 cm and top 45 cm of the cap are summarized in Table I4-1.